 Lithium polymer batteries are incredibly safe to use.
-They have flexible packaging with aluminum that protects from any kind of explosion or hazardous situation.
+They have flexible packaging with aluminium that protects them from any kind of explosion or hazardous situation.

-Lithium polymer batteries are highly portable, as they are very light weighted.
-It is because no heavy metal or liquid electrolyte is included in its making.
+Lithium polymer batteries are highly portable, as they are very lightweight.
+It is because no heavy metal or liquid electrolyte is in its making.

 Also Read: Why Is My Phone’s Battery Draining So Fast?